vitorvidaldev/Social-Media-API/readme.md

 ### Homepage

 - The homepage, by default, will show a feed of all posts (including reposts and quote posts).
-- There is a toggle switch "All / following" that allows you to switch between seeing all posts and just posts by those you follow.
+- There is a toggle switch "All / following" that allows you to switch between seeing all posts and just posts by those you follower.
 - New posts can be written from this page.

 ### User profile page